McLarenCollege/foundations_public/sum-skip-array.md

-Give an multi-dimensional array, starting from the first row, traverse the array by skipping every next row and calculate the sum of traversed elements and return it.
+Given an multi-dimensional array, starting from the first row, traverse the array by skipping every next row and calculate the sum of traversed elements and return it.

 ```js
 function traverseArray(arr){